The mysqlbackup commands to perform a restore

 mysqlbackup --defaults-file=<my.cnf> -uroot --backup-image=<image_name> \ --backup-dir=<backupTmpDir> --datadir=<restoreDir> copy-back-and-apply-log

 Extracts the backup from the image file and copies it to the data directory on the server to be restored.

 Performs an apply log operation to the restored data to bring them up-to-date.

 table, where MySQL Enterprise Backup records details of each backup.
 The table

 allows you to perform future incremental backups using the

-When performing a full restore (for example, when the backup data is used to set up a new MySQL server or used to replace all data of an existing MySQL server), make sure the target data directories are all clean, containing no old or unwanted data files (this might require manual removal of files at the locations specified by both the
+When performing a restore, make sure the target data directories are all clean, containing no old or unwanted data files (this might require manual removal of files at the locations specified by the

 --use-ttsoption (in which case other requirements described in Section 5.1.4, “Restoring Backups Created with the